-Want to saw up high, but think it's dangerous to saw on a ladder?
+Want to saw up high, but worry that it's dangerous to use a chainsaw while standing on a ladder?
 Good thinking.

-So how can you get your saw to reach those high branches while keeping your feet planted on the ground?
+So how can you reach those high branches while keeping your feet planted on the ground?

-While this “chainsaw on a stick” may seem odd at first, it's quite a handy addition to anyone’s landscaping arsenal.
+While the idea of a “chainsaw on a stick” might seem odd at first, it's quite a handy addition to anyone’s landscaping arsenal.
 Just don't go trying to make your own with a broomstick handle, or you could end up with a serious injury.